 The dollars around the reference C1 mean that the reference is locked.
 It is call an absolute reference.

-Like that, you can copy the formula and all the formulas are linked to the cell C1.
+In this way you can copy the formula, and all the formulas are linked to cell C1.

-Most interesting, is to split a price between
+The most interesting thing to do is to split a price into:

-To calculate the price of product without the VAT, you have to divide the price of the product by 1+VAT rate
+To calculate the price of product excluding VAT, you have to divide the price of the product by 1+VAT rate.

 =Full price/(1+Tax rate)